Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Lock-Free Strongly Linearizable Implementations: The One-Shot Contest Object

 Observe that all $compete()$ operations that write to $X$ are concurrent.
 Thus, the linearization just defined respects the real-time order of operations in $\alpha$.
 The linearization is valid for the contest object because, as operations are linearized reading $\alpha$ from beginning to end, at all times $X$ contains the index of the competitor whose $compete()$ appears first in the linearization, or $false$ if there is no such operation, which makes the response of $decide()$ correct.

 This is decisively linearizable because the order between operations already linearized in $\alpha$ does not change as $\alpha$ is extended with more steps. \end{proof}

-A strongly linearizable contest object can be implemented using $(n-1)$-window registers.
+A strongly linearizable contest object can be implemented from $(n-1)$-window registers.

-\begin{theorem} There is a wait-free strongly linearizable contest implementation using $(n-1)$-window registers, for $n \geq 2$ processes. \end{theorem}
+\begin{restatable}{theorem}{contestfromwindow} There is a wait-free strongly linearizable contest implementation from $(n-1)$-window registers, for $n \geq 2$ processes. \end{restatable}

-\begin{proof} Consider an implementation where the processes share an $(n-1)$-window register $X$, initialized to $\bot$, and when a competitor $p_i$ invokes $compete()$, writes $i$ in $X$, only if it previously reads $\bot$ from $X$, and when the referee invokes $decide()$, it reads $X$ and returns the first index process in the read value, or $false$ if the read value is $\bot$.
+\begin{proof} Consider an implementation where the processes share an $(n-1)$-window register $X$, initialized to $\bot$, and when a competitor $p_i$ invokes $compete()$, writes $i$ in $X$, and when the referee invokes $decide()$, it reads $X$ and returns the index of the first process in the read value, or $false$ if the read value is $\bot$.

 The implementation is obviously wait-free.
-To prove strong linearizability, in any execution $decide()$ operations are linearized at the step where the referee reads $X$, and a $compete()$ operation is linearized at the step where the competitor writes in $X$, or where it reads $X$ if the competitor does not modify $X$'s content.
+To prove strong linearizability, in any execution $decide()$ operations are linearized at the step where the referee reads $X$, and a $compete()$ operation is linearized at the step where the competitor writes in $X$.
 Strong linearizability follows from the observation that there are $n-1$ competitors and every competitor writes at most once in $X$, and the assumption that $X$ is atomic. \end{proof}

 In contrast, $(n-2)$-window registers do not suffice to implement a strongly linearizable contest object, even together with interfering primitives.